neilsong/fortune-500-twitter/README.md

 # Fortune 500 Tweet Extraction

 This repository contains the code for extracting tweets from the Fortune 500 companies.
-The code is written in Python 3.6.
-The code is written in a modular fashion so that it can be easily extended to extract tweets from other companies.
+The code is written in Python 3.7.
+The code is written in a modular fashion so that it can be easily extended to extract tweets from other companies, just modify `fortune500.csv`

 ## Environment Setup
 1. Make sure `conda` is installed